haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

       lambda-expression is called, (2) Which components of a data structure are never evaluated, (3) How many times a particular thunk is evaluated.
 See :cite:t:`callArityVsDemandAnalysis` and :cite:t:`hoCardinality` for more.

+   Compound Types

+      Compound type are another name for an :term:`algebraic data type`.
+We refer the reader to that entry.

    Closure